prateeks3577/treez/README.md

 ###And so forth.
 ###How do you handle and structure the errors that you return to the client?
 - via exception handling

+## Files <a name="paragraph7"></a>
+debug.log - is used for logging
+server.py - contains all server elements
+client.py - contains all client implementation
+startserver.bat - starts server
+startclient.bat - starts client